-Find Help Now for Your Addiction to Methamphetamine at Central Florida Men’s Rehab
+Find Help Now for Your Addiction to Methamphetamine at Orlando Men’s Rehab Center

-At Central Florida Men’s Rehab, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
+At Orlando Men’s Rehab, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
 Please take a moment to look over this article, and contact us for more information about our program.

 Methamphetamine is a highly addictive and illegal psychostimulant drug that is similar to amphetamine.
 It increases the levels of naturally occurring dopamine and norepinephrine in the brain.
 Street names for this drug include chalk, crank, ice, crystal, meth, and speed.